Leadership

 Ms. Kendig joined the primate center in 2013.
 She started her career at OHSU in 1999 in Central Financial Services.
 Prior to that, OHSU was her audit client when she was working for a large public accounting firm.
 She was the Director of Finance for the Research mission at the university for nine years before stepping into the role as the Chief Operating Officer (COO) at the Center.
 As the COO, she is responsible for directing the operations, finances, grants management, human resources, information systems and facilities for the center.

-Lauren Drew Martin, D.V.M., DACLAM, Associate Director of Animal Resources & Research Support
+Lauren Drew Martin, D.V.M., DACLAM, Associate Director for Division of Comparative Medicine

 Dr. Martin received her veterinary degree from the Oregon State University College of Veterinary Medicine in 2007.
-After completing a one-year internship in Primate Medicine & Surgery at the ONPRC, she joined the Center faculty as a surgical veterinarian in 2008, where along with the Unit Head, she helped oversee the daily functions of the ARRS Surgical Services Unit.
-In 2012, in addition to her surgical duties, Dr. Martin took on leadership of the ARRS Small Laboratory Animal Unit, providing Center researchers the opportunity to perform translational work starting in the rodent model and working up to the NHP model.
-In 2014 Dr. Martin obtained board certification through the American College of Laboratory Animal Medicine (ACLAM).
-In November 2020 Dr. Martin became the ARRS Operations Unit Head and continues to oversee the largest ARRS Unit with over 70 animal care technicians and supervisory staff who provide the daily husbandry for the Center’s large NHP colony.
+After completing a one-year internship in Primate Medicine & Surgery at the ONPRC, she joined the Center faculty as a surgical veterinarian in 2008, where along with the Unit Head, she helped oversee the daily functions of the DCM Surgical Services Unit.
+In 2012 addition to her surgical duties, Dr. Martin took on leadership of the DCM Small Laboratory Animal Unit, providing Center researchers the opportunity to perform translational work starting in the rodent model and working up to the NHP model.
+In 2014, Dr. Martin obtained board certification through the American College of Laboratory Animal Medicine (ACLAM).
+In November 2020, Dr. Martin became the DCM Operations Unit Head, overseeing the largest ARRS Unit with over 70 animal care technicians and supervisory staff who provide the daily husbandry for the Center’s large NHP colony.
 Dr. Martin has also served as the Director of the Time-Mated Breeding (TMB) Program since 2016, which specializes in providing time-mated pregnancies for Center research projects.
+Also in 2016, Dr. Martin became the Assistant Chief of DCM working closely with the Division Chief to oversee the West Campus animal care program.
 Dr. Martin’s primary areas of research focus and support include the effects of fetal and neonatal anesthesia on neurodevelopment, neonatal intensive care in infectious disease models, and the development of minimally invasive, permanent contraception techniques.
-She has more than 15 years of nonhuman primate management and surgical experience with a focus on minimally invasive surgery, including laparoscopy and assisted reproductive technologies.
-As the Associate Director of ARRS, in collaboration with the West Campus Attending Veterinarian, she oversees all aspects of the ONPRC animal care program, which includes approximately 5,000 nonhuman primates, and leads over 140 ARRS animal care staff.
+She has more than 16 years of nonhuman primate management and surgical experience focusing on minimally invasive surgery, including laparoscopy and assisted reproductive technologies.
+In 2022, Dr. Martin was appointed Associate Director of DCM, in collaboration with the West Campus Attending Veterinarian, she oversees all aspects of the ONPRC animal care program, which includes approximately 5,000 nonhuman primates and leads over 140 DCM animal care staff.
 Dr. Martin remains active and serves or has served in leadership roles in several professional organizations including ACLAM, the Association of Primate Veterinarians (APV), the American Association for Laboratory Animal Science (AALAS), the American Society of Laboratory Animal Practitioners (ASLAP) and the Academy of Surgical Research (ASR).
+She is also and Ad hoc Specialist with AAALACi.

 Jeff Stanton, D.V.M., M.A., DACLAM, Attending Veterinarian OHSU West Campus